Skip to main content

 For her contributions to the archival profession, she has received the Midwest Archives Conference President’s Award for 2020.

-“I am very honored that the interdisciplinary, highly collaborative work of building the oral history project has been recognized for its significant contributions to pedagogic innovation, archive building and stewarding, and community engagement,” said Fernheimer, Zantker Professor and director of the Jewish Studies Program in UK’s College of Arts &
+“I am very honored that the interdisciplinary, highly collaborative work of building the oral history project has been recognized for its significant contributions to pedagogic innovation, archive building and stewarding, and community engagement,” said Fernheimer, Zantker Professor and director of the Jewish Studies Program in UK’s College of

 By Lindsey Piercy